Gage-Giovanni/pokesearch/README.md

 # Pokesearch
-PokeSearch is a Pokedex website with a filter bar
-All 898 pokemon are currently in the database
+PokeSearch is a Pokedex website with a filter bar\nAll 898 pokemon are currently in the database

 # Built with
 Javascript